-Preservation of Buildings
+Preservation of Buildings our city.

 Every part of a city contributes to its character and image.
 Some places have special importance because of their historic and symbolic roles in the city, visibility, function in the everyday lives of citizens, or distinctive physical qualities.
 Preserving these places helps maintain a strong community image, produces economic growth, and sustains neighborhoods.
-It also helps maintain a degree of historic or architectural continuity with the city's growth and development, continuing the story of our city.
+It also helps maintain a degree of historic or architectural continuity with the city's growth and development, continuing the story of Public Awareness.

-Public Awareness.
 The preservation process begins with increasing public awareness and appreciation of the built environment.
 Our city is still relatively young and our historical time frame is short.
-Often property owners think that removing an existing building and starting over involves less trouble and expense, or that older structures cannot be upgraded to meet current codes or energy efficiency standards.
-Owners and even neighbors also may view buildings as individuals, rather than as part of a larger neighborhood context.
-Despite the successes of great places like Automobile Alley, where significant buildings have been put to new uses that their original owners could not have conceived, we still tend to value the new over the old, and do not always see the benefits of maintaining our existing building fabric.
+Often property owners think that removing an existing building and starting over involves less trouble and expense, or that older structures cannot be upgraded to meet current

-Incentives, educational efforts, and regulations related to building reuse can help to rebalance these perceptions.
-Current development policies and regulations appear to make it easier or more predictable to develop at the city's edge rather than in areas with existing resources and infrastructure.
+Incentives, educational efforts, and regulations related to make it easier or more predictable to develop at the city's infrastructure.